deas/r00ki/README.md

 - Composability
 - Target `minikube`, vanilla `Kubernetes` and Openshift.
 - Add the Rook Ops bits not covered by the Operator
+- Declarative trumps Imperative

 ### Non Goals

 ### Decisions

 - ArgoCD is great, but `helmfile` appears even better for our use case
+- We aim for first class citizens.
+For Rook, it's the helm charts, for some operators, its OLM Subscriptions.

 ### Features